Rowl1ng/MyWiki/francis.md

 # Sentence Pattern

+- ne … pas: negative of verb
+- j'ai XXX ans

-- there is …… ：il y a ……
+- il y a …… :there is ……
-- ther is/sre not ……：il n'y a pas de ……
+- il n'y a pas de …… :ther is/sre not ……：